bansalvks/react-problems/problem-1/README.md

 ![Screenshot 2022-02-11 at 5.26.35 PM.png](doc-assets/Screenshot_2022-02-11_at_5.26.35_PM.png)

 > Your task is to fix these infinite calls.
-Also, make sure that `Refresh Users` and `Clear Users` buttons are working
+Also, make sure that user list is loaded on the page loaded, `Refresh Users` and `Clear Users` buttons are working

 ## Assessment 2